 Andrew, Andreas, Андре, , أندرو, 安德鲁… with a weird last name.

-Currently he studies authorial acting at the Academy of Performing Arts (DAMU) in Prague.
-He also spent some time at the European House Bordeaux-Aquitaine (an year), at Paris-Sorbonne IV (a half year), at Escola Superior Teatro e Cinema in Lisbon (a half year) or at TAKT Artist Residency Berlin (a month).
+He graduated as well in authorial acting at the Academy of Performing Arts in Prague (MA) and in social work and journalism at the Masaryk University in Brno (BA).
+He spent some time at the European House Bordeaux-Aquitaine (an year), Paris-Sorbonne IV (a half year), Escola Superior de Teatro e Cinema in Lisbon (a half year), Visegrad Literary Residency in Budapest (three months) or TAKT Artist Residency Berlin (a month).